weaveworks/integrations/aws/ecs/README.md

   with key `weave:peerGroupName`, it will join other instances with the same tag key and value.
   For instance, if the tag key is `weave:peerGroupName` and the value is `foo` it will try to join other instances with tag key `weave:peerGroupName` and tag value `foo`.
-  Note that for this to work, the instances need to be tagged immediately after creation so that the tag is available by the time Weave is launched.
+  Note that for this to work, the instances need to be tagged at creation-time so that the tag is available by the time Weave is launched.
 * Otherwise it will join all the other instances in the same [Auto Scaling Group](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/AutoScalingGroup.html).